Archaeology of the Classical, Late Antique, and Islamic Worlds

 The Second core class exposes students to major archaeological sites from the Classical, Late Antique and Islamic worlds.
 It seeks to broaden students’ awareness of archaeological methods and aims to demonstrate how interconnected the Classical, Late Antique and Islamic worlds were.
 Two major types of archaeological techniques, excavation and survey, are introduced.The course will then focus on examples from all periods surveyed in the track, including sites such as Classical Athens, Rome, Hadrian’s Villa (Tivoli), Pompeii, Alexandria, Constantinople, Ravenna, Jerusalem, Dura Europos, and Samarra.
 These examples and others will serve as case studies that demonstrate how specific sites shaped our knowledge of human history.

 Together these two courses are intended to expose students to the major historical events, cultural trends, intellectual debates, archaeological techniques and archaeological sites.
-These courses will also prepare the students to focus on their own interests and deepen their knowledge for preparation of their MA thesis or project.
+These courses will also prepare the students to focus on their own interests and deepen their knowledge for preparation of their MA thesis/capstone project.

 Electives can be chosen among courses offered across most of the doctoral and certificate programs in the Social Sciences and Humanities at the Graduate Center.